 In my talk, I wanted to convey that people are indeed being harmed by this technology and that there is adequate science to show how and why this is happening.
 Most importantly though, I provided solutions that every family can utilize today to reduce their exposure and encouraged us all to help society wake-up.
 Once this happens, our technology industries will create safe products that will move our entire society toward a healthier future.

-Note: For non-English speaking people, the presentation has been translated into French (Facebook video), Italian, Czech and Estonian.
+Note: For non-English speaking people, the presentation has been translated into at least ten languages, including Japanese, Chinese, German, French, Italian, Swedish, Czech, Hungarian, Estonian and Arabic.
 A full written transcript can be found here if you would like to translate into your language.

 This article was updated December 2023 (originally posted February 2016).